JamesRunnalls/hydrosim/README.md

 Requirements

 - Large storage capacity (>10GB)
-- The ability to read from NetCDF files and return JSON files
+- The ability to read from NetCDF files and return JSON files (rules out static file providers like S3?)
 - Multiple cores to handle API requests in parrallel
 - Limited computation requirements